 You can’t always get a storage deal for the price you want to pay.
 So when should you agree to the higher price and when should you withdraw?
 And how can you make sense of paying that extra price?
 That’s the topic of this Self-Storage University podcast.
 We’re going to talk about the science of stretching as much as any personal trainer – and it won’t cost you a cent.

 Episode 44: When Should You Stretch?
 Transcript

-And they're doing that to see how far they can stretch the loan and their opinion the other direction to make sure that they can still get their payments back and the property will still come out hole and they'll get fully paid.
-So all of us really if you think about it are always stretching in life.
-Banks are stretching the other direction.
-You might be stretching as the buyer sometimes made the seller stretch and they really want to do the same sale but you're offering them less than what they've were hoping for, but they still are willing to take it.
-Because at the end of the day, they like you as a buyer or they just simply want to get it sold.
-So there's nothing wrong with stretching.
-Don't think of life as an absolute, a boundary you can't go beyond it's not a boundary is just a guideline.
-But when you make those decisions to stretch, just make sure you've used good judgment and decision making in to do so.
-So that all things work out in the end.
-This is Frank Roth with the Self Storage University Podcast.
+I was talking to a bank recently, what they do on every property is they actually stress test it by taking an additional 10% off the revenue to actually build to their own internal bank underwriting worst case scenario, and they're doing that to see how far they can stretch the loan, in their opinion, the other direction to make sure that they can still get their payments back and the property will still come out whole and they'll get fully paid.
+So all of us really, if you think about it, are always stretching in life.
+Banks are stretching the other direction, you might be stretching as the buyer, sometimes maybe the seller's stretching, they really wanna do the sale, but you're offering them less than what they were hoping for, but they still are willing to take it because at the end of the day, they like you as a buyer or they just simply wanna get it sold.
+So there's nothing wrong with stretching, don't think of life as an absolute, a boundary you can't go beyond, it's not a boundary, it's just a guideline, but when you make those decisions to stretch, just make sure you've used good judgment and decision-making to do so, so that all things work out in the end.
+This is Frank Rolfe with The Self Storage University Podcast.
 Hope you enjoyed this.
 Talk to you again soon.